Magnetic point groups and space groups: Magnetic space groups

 where $\chi$ is a real-valued linear function (modulo integers) on $L$, called a {\it gauge function.} By this we mean that for every pair of wave vectors $\kv_1$ and $\kv_2$ in the magnetic lattice $L$,

 where ``$\equiv$'' means equal to within adding an integer.
-Thus, for each element $g$ or $g'$ in the magnetic point group $G_M$ of the crystal, that by definition leaves the crystal indistinguishable, there exists such a gauge function $\Phi_g(\kv)$ or $\Phi_{g'}(\kv)$, called a {\it phase function,} satisfying
+Thus, for each element $g$ or $g'$ in the magnetic point group $G_M$ of the crystal, which by definition leaves the crystal indistinguishable, there exists a corresponding gauge function $\Phi_g(\kv)$ or $\Phi_{g'}(\kv)$, called a {\it phase function,} satisfying